Category Archives: Dick Locke

 It’s Not Just About Cost!

 Editor’s Note: Today’s guest post is from Dick Locke.
 Dick, who has delivered seminars to over 100 companies across the globe, is a seasoned expert on International Sourcing and Procurement who wrote the book.
-(Here is the link to his archived posts.)
+(See his archived posts.)

 Last week, I bought two home items at Costco.
 One was a Chinese-assembled and branded 42 inch very thin LED-lit TV for $300.
 The other was a U.S. made foam mattress for $500.
 Guess which one had an obvious manufacturing defect and had to be returned and which one worked perfectly right out of the box?
 The simple product from the US or the complex product from China?